nus-cs2103-AY2324S1/ip/docs/README.md

 # Sisyphus User Guide

 Sisyphus is a desktop app for managing tasks optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
->One must imagine Sisyphus happy - Albert Camus
+>One must imagine Sisyphus happy. - Albert Camus

 ## Features